chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 This would be my first international work experience with a German or European company.

 I'm eager to contribute my technical skills in a multicultural environment.
-I adapt quickly to new environments, so I feel confident working with global teams and growing in this role.
+I adapt quickly to new environments.
+I feel confident working with global teams and growing in this role.

 > Can you walk me through your resume?
 > Can you tell us about your previous work experience?